saaspegasus/pegasus-docs/src/content/docs/docker.md

 The Docker development setup can also be used as a foundation for deploying to containerized platforms.
 See [our deployment page](/deployment/overview) for more details.

+The docker setup in Pegasus can be used in two modes:

+**Services only**

+In this mode, Docker is only used to run the external services, namely PostgreSQL and Redis.
+The Django server, Celery and any other processes are run directly on the local machine.

+The benefit of this mode is that you don't need to install PostreSQL and Redis on your local machine which simplifies the setup and maintenance.

+This mode is ideal if you are running Linux.

+**Full Docker dev**

+In this mode, Docker is used to run all the services including Django and Celery.
+No processes are run directly on your local machine.

+This mode is ideal if you are running on Mac or Windows.

 ## Prerequisites

 You need to install [Docker](https://www.docker.com/get-started) prior to setting up your environment.